Positroids, knots, and $q,t$-Catalan numbers: Cohomology of positroid and Richardson varieties

 Multiplying the mixed Hodge polynomial by $\left(\qq+\tt\right)^4$, we see that the mixed Hodge table of $\Pio_{2,5}$ is given in \tabref{tab:MHT_vs_HHHC}(top right).
 By~\eqref{eq:Poincare} and \cref{lem:HTfree}, we find

 As in \cref{ex:soe_trefoil}, the $R$-module structure on $H^\bul_{T,c}(\Rich_v^w)$ is trivial (since $T$ acts freely). \end{example}

-We now give three examples of Richardson and positroid knots with non-vanishing odd cohomology, as promised in \cref{sec:notes:odd_cohom_van}. \begin{example}[Odd cohomology-I] Let $n=5$, $v=s_3$, and $w=s_2 s_3 s_4 s_3 s_1 s_2 s_1$, thus $\lvw=6$ and $\ncyc(wv^{-1})=1$.
+We now give three examples of Richardson and positroid knots with non-vanishing odd cohomology, as promised in \cref{sec:notes:odd_cohom_van}.
+Here by a \emph{positroid knot} we mean a knot of the form $\betah_f$ for $f\in\Bknc$. \begin{example}[Odd cohomology-I] Let $n=5$, $v=s_3$, and $w=s_2 s_3 s_4 s_3 s_1 s_2 s_1$, and thus $\lvw=6$ and $\ncyc(wv^{-1})=1$.
 The Richardson knot $\bvw$ is the \emph{$3$-twist knot}, listed as $5_2$ in Rolfsen's table~\cite{Rolfsen}.
-The point count is given by
+By~\eqref{eq:homfly_vw}, the point count is given by

 The appearance of $-q$ implies that the cohomology of $\Rich_v^w/T$ \emph{cannot} be concentrated in even degrees. \end{example}

 The following two examples of \emph{positroid} knots were discovered by David Speyer jointly with the second author. \begin{example}[Odd cohomology-II] Let $k=7$, $n=14$, and let $f=\fvw\in\Bknc$ and $v\leq w\in S_n$ be given by